KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 .. |image479| image:: media/image479.png
    :height: 26

-In layer's metadata, the user The spatial attribute of the dataset will be used to display a markers on the map.
+In layer's metadata, the user set the spatial attribute of the dataset that will be used to display a markers on the map.
 Actually, many spatial attribute types are supported:

 -  String format: where the value specify two decimal numbers representing latitude and longitude separated by a space;
 -  JSON: where the value is a text string in `GeoJSON <https://en.wikipedia.org/wiki/GeoJSON>`_ format;